Greyhound Recycling: History

 In 2013 directors Michael and Brian Buckley were found guilty of failing to control emissions and odours coming from their main storage facility in Dublin, and sentenced to pay a fine along with legal costs and a contribution to two charities.

+A 14-week industrial dispute in 2014 over pay cuts and redundancies ended with a settlement between the workers and the company, Greyhound workers' elected representatives and the SIPTU organisers involved in the dispute negotiated an agreement with management.

 In August 2016 Greyhound bought the domestic waste collection businesses from its rival Panda and Greenstar in a merger process.
-As a part of Recycling in the Republic of Ireland the company is now investing €35 million into its commercial division.
+As a provider of recycling in Ireland the company announced plans in May 2019 to invest €35 million in its commercial division over the following year.

-A 14-week industrial dispute in 2014 over pay cuts and redundancies ended with a settlement between the workers and the company, Greyhound workers’ elected representatives, and the SIPTU organisers involved in the dispute negotiated an agreement with management.